silb/dropwizard-shiro/README.md

 }
 ```

-It is not added by default as most applications will need to customize how Shiro exception are mapped to HTTP responses.
+It is not added by default as most applications will need to customize how Shiro exceptions are mapped to HTTP responses.

 ## Optionally using a custom user class